kubernetes/sig-release/release-engineering/README.md

 ### Communicating Your Availability: Quick Tips

 - We don’t require people to work on nights and weekends.
-However, if they’re the times you want to dedicate to the project, feel free to do so.
+However, if they are the times you want to dedicate to the project, feel free to do so.
+It's also important to note that for some contributors the weekend starts on a Thursday, and that meetings scheduled on Friday are an inconvenience.
     - We don't cut releases on Mondays precisely to preserve everyone’s weekends.
 - Communicate honestly and openly about what you can and can’t do, and please ask for help.
 - If you ever feel workload-related pressure, please reach out to the SIG Release Chairs, Tech Leads, and/or Release Managers.